amadeuskanaan/GluIRON/README.md

 # GluIRON
-Pipeline for the analysis of QSM data
+Pipeline for the analysis of QSM and MRS data